- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on day one (31 Oct) and expected to be very low on days two and three (01 Nov, 02 Nov).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (31 Oct, 01 Nov, 02 Nov).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (31 Oct), quiet to unsettled levels on day two (01 Nov) and quiet to active levels on day three (02 Nov).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and two (31 Oct, 01 Nov) and quiet levels on day three (02 Nov).

 III.
 Event probabilities 31 Oct-02 Nov

 Predicted 31 Oct-02 Nov 070/070/070

 V. Geomagnetic A Indices

 Observed Afr/Ap 29 Oct 008/007